What is Photofrin?

 a fistula (abnormal passageway) in the throat or esophagus;

 esophageal bleeding; or

-if you have a tumor that affects a large blood vessel.
+a tumor that affects a large blood vessel.

 liver or kidney disease;

-a history of stroke or blood clot.
+a stroke or blood clot; or

-How is porfimer given?
+How is Photofrin given?

 Expose a small area of skin to direct sunlight or bright indoor light for about 10 minutes.

 Do not use the skin on your face or around your eyes to test for light sensitivity.